-At June 30, 2023, the District had several construction and repair and maintenance projects in various stages of completion.
-Unfulfilled contract commitments of approximately \$13,023,548 remained open on the construction and improvement contracts still in progress at June 30, 2023.
+At June 30, 2023, the District has several construction and repair and maintenance projects in various stages of completion.
+These projects include the continuation of energy upgrades, additions to both junior high schools and construction of a new school.
+Payments of approximately \$9,500,000 as of June 30, 2023, have been made related to construction in progress.